muhammadsalah/Blockchain-weekends/README.md

 Please make sure you inspect the script, and ask a question whenever any command is not clear.
 Also, all scripts are plain simple for demonstration purposes so make sure you understand them clearly.
-Another, alternative is making sure the environment variable is set

-	COMPOSE_PROJECT_NAME=blockchainweeekends

-This can be achieved whether you can export that in the terminal
+Another, alternative is making sure the environment variable is set COMPOSE_PROJECT_NAME=blockchainweeekends This can be achieved whether you can export that in the terminal

 	export COMPOSE_PROJECT_NAME=blockchainweeekends

-or create a .env file with the sole attribute

-	COMPOSE_PROJECT_NAME=blockchainweeekends

 Then run the command that consumes the “network.yaml” file via docker-compose.
 Docker-compose is a tool that consumes yaml configuration files, and start executing them in a manner to create ready made containers, a very common practice is you initialize your container parameterized in yaml configuration file, and each container is pointing to one, ore more shell scripts that start executing to make sure everything is up and running; which is the case with our CLI container, that sets up our environment pulling the channel transactions, and connecting the the anchor peers; to get ready to deploy our first chaincode through it; and opt for testing it out.